Best Free Football APIs in 2026 - Honest Comparison

 Who should use it

 Use OpenLigaDB for German football widgets, student projects, hobby dashboards, and quick demos where free access matters more than data depth.
-If you need Premier League, MLS, player stats, odds, or long-term production reliability, you will likely need another provider.
+For anything beyond German football - Premier League, MLS, player stats, odds, or production reliability - you will need a different provider.

 TheSportsDB